 - If the thought of childbirth has seemed like some way off event, this week it may not appear to be so distant.
 Your expanding tummy and the baby’s movements combine to provide a constant and niggling reminder that at some stage, your baby will need to come out.
 Do allow yourself time to think about how you want your labour to proceed and what you can do to feel actively involved in your "birth plan".

 Your baby’s changes this week

 - This week your baby could be sucking its thumb.
-Ultrasounds taken at 18 weeks have shown lots of babies have found their little thumbs by this stage and don’t want to let go.
+Ultrasounds taken at 18th week have shown that the babies have found their little thumbs by this stage and don’t want to let go.
 Some babies are born with blisters on their fingers and thumbs, from months of latching on and going for it.

 - Your baby’s bones are ossifying, meaning they’re getting stronger and are less like cartilage.
 Watch your calcium intake and make sure you’re getting enough dairy foods.
 Even if you’re not a milk drinker get into some cheese, yoghurt, custard, ice-cream, fish with edible bones and even almonds.
 Green leafy vegetables also contain calcium.

 - Still enjoying a little drink?
 For the sake of your own health and your baby, give up.
 There is no guaranteed, safe level of alcohol for pregnant women to drink and the only 100 percent safe level is through abstaining altogether.
 Go for fruit juice, mineral or soda water, soft drinks or just plain water with a squeeze of lemon.